DPGAlliance/dpg-resources/README.md

 # Resources for DPG Nominees
-The goal of this project is to collect resources that will help DPGs, both who are successful or not successful with their submission, continue to approve their project within the focus areas of the DPG indicators.
+The goal of this resource collection is to help DPGs, both who are successful or not successful with their submission, continue to approve their project within the focus areas of the DPG indicators.